ChuongQuoc1413017/Note/Mind and Machine Specialization/Course 1 What is “the mind” and what is artificial intelligence/README.md

 + ***Functionalism*** is generally summarized as the notion that mental states are characterized according to their causal roles in a system of mental states.
 In particular, it doesn't matter in what physical substance these states happen to be embodied.
 There is a resonance here with the notion of a computer program: it doesn't matter whether that program happens to be rewritten for a Macintosh or Cray or whatever--the essential program remains the same

 ### 4. What Makes a Problem Hard
-+ Type 1: From some problems, we hardly know where to begin.
++ ***Type 1***: From some problems, we hardly know where to begin.
 They may be impossible for reasons we don't yet know; or perhaps they are not well-defined
 	+ Examples:
 		+ Write a program that will pass the Turing Test
 		+ Define (and teach) virtue (Plate's Meno)
 		+ Exaplain the meaning of life
-+ Type 2: Some well-defined problems are known to be impossible.
++ ***Type 2***: Some well-defined problems are known to be impossible.
 These represent intellectual landmarks for human thought
 	+ Examples:
 		+ Using a straightedge and compass, and given an angle theta, cosntruct an angle of magnitude theta/3
 		+ Write a program which, given any computer program P and nubmer N as input, determines whether P will ever halt when run on input N (Turing)